Skip to content

 Access Control Best Practices

-• Follow the Principle of Least Privilege - grant only required permissions
+• Follow the principle of least privilege by granting only required permissions.

-• Review the Security and Compliance Checklist for identity management requirements
+• Review the Security and Compliance Checklist for identity and access management requirements.

-• Regularly audit user permissions and role assignments
+• Audit user permissions and role assignments on a regular basis.

-• Configure role mapping at the identity provider level for centralized control
+• Configure role mappings at the identity provider level to maintain centralized access control.

 Audit Logging

-Enable audit logging in each Crucible application to track:
+Enable audit logging in each Crucible application to record:

 • User authentication events